 Our board of directors engages in an effective planning process to identify, evaluate and select potential successors to the CEO and other members of executive management.
 The CEO provides quarterly updates to the directors of the significant changes in key personnel and the chief human resources officer annually reviews with the board executive management succession planning.
 Each board member has complete and open access to any member of management.
-The senior members of management are invited regularly to We have not reached our ultimate destination, but we strive every day to be greener than we were the day before.

-make presentations at board and committee meetings and meet with directors in informal settings to allow the directors to form a more complete understanding of the executive's skill and character.
+The senior members of management are invited regularly to make presentations at board and committee meetings and meet with directors in informal settings to allow the directors to form a more complete understanding of the executive's skill and character.
 The board periodically reviews and revises as necessary the company's emergency management succession plan, which details the actions to be taken by specific individuals in the event the CEO suddenly dies or becomes incapacitated.